Luke-356/PhotoBooth/README.md

 * Cloud deployment on AWS EC2
 * Clean repository (no large model files)
 * Scalable architecture for production extension

 ---

+## 🔗 Acknowledgements

+This project uses:

+* Meta AI’s Segment Anything model for image segmentation
+* Ultralytics YOLOv8 for object detection
+* Stable Diffusion for inpainting

+Special thanks to the open-source community.

+---